-If your dryer starts but the drum won’t turn, you may have an issue with a worn drum bearing or faulty dryer belt.
+Now, let’s say the dryer starts but the drum won’t turn.
+In this case, you may have an issue with a worn drum bearing or faulty dryer belt.

-You can troubleshoot by removing the dryer belt and turning the drum manually.
+Remove the dryer belt and turning the drum manually to troubleshoot.
 If the drum won’t spin, you most likely need to replace the bearing.

 4. The Dryer Is Making Unusual Noises

-If your dryer starts to make suspicious or unusual noises, there are a few parts to check.
+When you hear the dryer make suspicious or unusual noises, there are a few parts to check.

-If your dryer is squeaking, it is likely due to an issue with the idler pulley.
-The idler pulley puts tension on the drum belt to prevent it from slipping.
+Squeaking is likely due to an issue with the idler pulley, which puts tension on the drum belt to prevent it from slipping.
 Friction build-up over time will cause the pulley to wear out and may be the culprit for the squeaky noise.

 If the noise is more of a grinding, it may be an issue with the drum support bearing.
-Like the pulley, the bearing can wear out over time, making the grinding noise you hear.
+Like the pulley, the bearing can wear out over time and result in the grinding noise.